The Universe of Fractals

 The different printing choices:

-- Printing on high definition 3mm thick aluminum dibond gives a matte, slightly satin appearance to the painting.
+- The high definition printing on 3mm thick aluminium dibond gives the board a matt, slightly satiny appearance.

-- PlexiArt printing on 5mm thick dibond gives an ultra-glossy finish and vibrant colours.
+- PlexiArt printing on 5mm thick dibond gives an ultra-glossy finish and vibrant colors.

-- The 25mm plexi block print gives a 3D effect and an ultra-design look.
+- The 25mm plexiglass block print gives a 3D effect and an ultra-design look.

 - The light board visible in the video can be animated or fixed and adjustable in brightness and/or color (35mm thick LED technology).
 Mains plug and remote control provided.

-Note that in some photos, lighting has been added behind to bring out the transparency.
+Note that in some photos in situ, lighting has been added behind the plexiglass to highlight the transparency.